-Note: The memory controller on most Comet Lake-S CPUs runs at a default frequency of 2933MHz on 10- and 8-core processors, but only 2666MHz on 6-core processors.
-Achieving memory speeds above the CPU's default speed may require manual setting of the memory timings, frequency and voltages and/or overclocking of the CPU.
+Note: The memory controllers on Coffee Lake-S CPUs run at a default frequency of 2667MHz.
+Achieving memory speeds above 2667MHz may require using the XMP profile or manual setting of the memory timings, frequency and voltages.
+Using an XMP profile for speeds over 2667MHz is considered overclocking.

-Refer to the memory manufacturer specifications for the recommended memory timings.
-For overclocking support you can visit our forums: https://forums.evga.com/
+Refer to the memory manufacturer specifications for the recommended memory timings and settings.